ultimateshadsform/Anycubic-Kobra-2-Series-Tools/docs/EMMC_RESTORE.md

 For a system restore replace the above script name `restore.scr` with the name `srestore.scr`.

 4. Remove the USB disk with the scripts and insert the 8GB USB disk with the complete backup (or the 1GB USB disk with the system backup).
-In case you don't keep the backups on a USB disk you can create them from the backup files on a Linux machine:
+5. ONLY IN CASE YUO DONT' HAVE A  backups on a USB disk you can create them from the backup files on a Linux machine, otherwise skip this step.

 ```sh
 dd if=emmc_backup.bin of=/dev/sdh  bs=512 count=15269888 status=progress